J. R. Quiñahan: 2011–12

-On August 26, 2011, him and Norman Gonzales were traded to Rain or Shine Elasto Painters for Doug Kramer and Josh Vanlandingham.
-With Rain or Shine, he has found his niche in the league and has had his longest tenure with a team and the best seasons of his career.
-He also was paired with another beefy center Beau Belga, forming the Extra Rice, Inc..
-On March 21, 2016, Quiñahan scored his new career-high 25 points in a 101–114 loss to Tropang TNT.
-He credits his weight-shedding as one of the top reasons for his career season in the 2015–16 PBA season, weighing from a high of 295 pounds down to 260 pounds and until reaching 235 pounds.
+On August 26, 2011, Quiñahan and Norman Gonzales were traded to Rain or Shine Elasto Painters for Doug Kramer and Josh Vanlandingham.
+With Rain or Shine, he found his niche in the league.
+He also was paired with another beefy center in Beau Belga, forming the Extra Rice, Inc..
+In the Philippine Cup, he contributed to Rain or Shine hitting a franchise-record 22 three pointers in a win over Meralco.
+He was also part of Rain or Shine's championship team during the Governors' Cup.